arcus/education_fellows/reproducibility.md

 * Ingesting data (for example, accessing a .csv file or downloading the latest data from REDCap)
 * Reshaping and cleaning data (such as removing rows that don't meet given conditions for completeness or correctness, combining data from two or more sources, or creating a new field using two or more existing fields)
 * Reporting statistical characteristics (for example, finding quartiles, median values, or standard deviations)
-* Conducting statistical tests (e.g. ANOVA, two-sample t-tests, effect size)
+* Conducting statistical tests (e.g. ANOVA, two-sample t-tests, Cohen's effect size)
 * Creating models (such as a linear or logistic model or a more complex machine learning algorithm like clustering or random forest classification)
 * Saving interim datasets (e.g. storing a "cleaned" version of data for use in later steps, or creating a deidentified version of data)
 * Creating data visualizations (such as boxplots, Q-Q plots, ROCs, and many more)
 * Communicating methods and findings in a step-by-step way (e.g. writing a methods section from within the steps of analysis)
 * And more....

-Scripts may be written in free, open source tools like R, Python, Julia, and Octave, or, with care, can be extracted from commercial tools (such as a syntax file).
+Scripts may be written in free, open source tools like R, Python, Julia, and Octave, or, with care, can be extracted from commercial tools (for instance, by using a syntax file).
 It's important to realize that good scripts are complete and don't rely on human memory of steps that aren't recorded in the script.
 For example, using a point-and-click solution like Excel to clean data prior to analyzing it using code relies on human memory of what was done in Excel.

 We can contrast scripts with tools that don't record every step explicitly.
 Excel is one example we've already touched on.
 You may also have been exposed to SAS, SPSS, and Stata, all of which have a point-and-click element as well as the possibility of scripted analysis.
-However, most users of these tools depend on un-scripted actions such as cleaning data beforehand in a separate program and the use of point-and-click, menu driven selections.
+However, many users of these tools depend on un-scripted actions such as cleaning data beforehand in a separate program and the use of point-and-click, menu driven selections.
 For this reason, we suggest the use of R and Python for most research purposes.
 These are widely used, well-documented and tested, and have a scientific and medical user base that is friendly for beginners.
 Additionally, these tools are free and open-source, which allows for greater reproducibility, including in lower-resourced settings.
+However, learning these tools requires an investment of time and energy that can be difficult for a busy clinician or scientist to justify, especially when one has already developed considerable experience in point-and-click analysis.

 It's worth considering the words of an archaeological team that wrote an article about reproducible research for a lay audience in a [2017 *Slate* article](https://slate.com/technology/2017/07/how-to-make-a-study-reproducible.html):

 >However, while many researchers do this work by pointing and clicking using off-the-shelf software, we tried as much as possible to write scripts in the R programming language.<br/><br/>Pointing and clicking generally leaves no traces of important decisions made during data analysis.
 Mouse-driven analyses leave the researcher with a final result, but none of the steps to get that result is saved.
 This makes it difficult to retrace the steps of an analysis, and check the assumptions made by the researcher. <br/><br/> ... <br/><br/>It's easy to understand why many researchers prefer point-and-click over writing scripts for their data analysis.
 Often that's what they were taught as students.
 It's hard work and time-consuming to learn new analysis tools among the pressures of teaching, applying for grants, doing fieldwork and writing publications.
 Despite these challenges, there is an accelerating shift away from point-and-click toward scripted analyses in many areas of science.

 ### Data management and metadata